PamPayne/austria/austria-explanations-en.md

 depending on the stage of the proceedings at which such things emerge, either the preferential treatment
 under the last sentence of § 14.2a GSpG should not occur, or the concession should be withdrawn.
 If it turns
 out that the licence applicant or a trademark or trademark owner attributable to him has organised prohibited
-games of chance during the relevant period ("cooling-off period" or "blocking period"), contrary to the
+games of chance during the relevant period ("**cooling-off period**" or "**blocking period**"), contrary to the
 declaration of conformity issued, this will result in the non-grant or withdrawal of the licence.
 These legal
 consequences should not occur only in minor cases.

-The fact that the violation may only be **"minor"** means that a strict standard must be applied.
+The fact that the violation may only be "minor" means that a strict standard must be applied.
 However, for
 example, a negative individual case concerning a sister company (in which the concession weaver has only
 a limited or only indirect opportunity to see and exert influence) does not need to stand in the way of the
 granting of a licence.